wwcodeportland/networking-nights/README.md

 # Networking Nights
 A monthly meetup to hear women speak about technology, make new connections, and help build a community of technical women in Portland.

+##Goals

+- provide an opportunity for engineers and technical women to speak about technology
+- learn about new technologies
+- make new connections
+- create a community of women who code and women learning to code in Portland

 ##Companies Who Have Hosted Us

 <img height=100 src="logos/logo-jlr.png" title="Jaguar Land Rover">